Adult Autism Programs

 In addition to the program's physical benefits, the safe, supportive group setting provides an opportunity for participants to enjoy learning with like-minded adults and find relief from the isolation that can sometimes come from living with limited mobility.

-Details on when the program will be offered, eligibility and pricing will be released in March 2019.
+Contact Tracie Heavner for details on when the program will be offered, eligibility and pricing.